New & Used Ford Transit Connect: In Depth

-The outgoing version of the Transit Connect, sold through 2013, has been made in Turkey and sold across Europe since 2003.
+The outgoing version of the Transit Connect, sold through 2013, was also made in Turkey and sold across Europe since 2003.
 For a time, it had some unique competition in the Honda Element and the Chevrolet HHR panel wagon--both of which were cancelled for the 2012 model year.

 Those pre-2014 Transit Connect models lacked all the design verve you'll find in the current model, with fusty, hard-plastic interior pieces that'll have you relive 1994 all over again.
-Still, with its vertical expanses and the side-hinged doors at the back, the Transit Connect is a useful, flexible option for small businesses and private uses.
+Still, with its vertical expanses and the side-hinged doors at the back, these Transit Connects are useful, flexible options for small businesses and private uses.
 It's remarkably wide inside, and the windshield is very tall.
 There's even a shelf above front passengers' foreheads, where no doubt you'll lose pens, bank deposit slips, and other errata--it's that expansive.

 Commercial versions come with just front seats, by the way.
 To avoid a 25-percent tax on each one imported into the U.S., Ford builds all Transit Connects headed here as five-seat wagons--then removes, shreds and recycles the rear seats in 80 percent of them at a port facility on the East Coast.
 It's a clever dodge around an antiquated rule, but a waste of materials and time all the same.
 The tax is the same one that prevents foreign-assembled pickup trucks from being inexpensively imported into the U.S.